microsoft/fluentui/packages/react-slider/Spec.md

 ### RangedSlider Separated

-It may be more readable and potentially better to split the `RangedSlider` and `Slider` components apart from each other as they have very different use cases.
+It may be more readable and potentially better to split the `RangedSlider` and `Slider` components apart from each other as they have very different use cases and accessibility concerns.

 ### Removing Label and ValueLabel